Let Us Help You With Your New Wood Floor

 The climate in the Hampton Roads / Tidewater area of Virginia can be quite challenging for a solid hardwood floor.
 In the summer months in-home humidity climbs to 45 – 55%.
 Sustained high humidity sometimes can lead to cupping.
 In the winter with the heater running humidity often drops below 30%.
 These dry conditions will cause contraction and possible gaps.
 Given the big swings in humidity the use of solid wood floors in this area comes with some degree of risk.
 No amount of acclimation or pre-planning can guarantee your new solid wood floor will remain flat.

-Engineered, handscraped 5″ hickory plank wood flooring has become most popular.
-Engineered is best suited for the 5″ format, hickory is much harder than oak and handscraped hardwood is the more casual, carefree and low maintenance solution.
+Engineered, handscraped 5″ hickory plank wood flooring has become the most popular hardwood option.
+Engineered is best suited for the 5″ format.
+Hickory is much harder than oak and handscraped hardwood is the more casual, carefree and low maintenance solution.
 I chose handscraped wood floors for my home 12 years ago and they look the same today as the day I installed them.